nashalexander/nashalexander.github.io/content/post/camera_properties/index.md

 ### Resolution, Frame Rate, and Bit Depth

 The basic principle of a modern digital video camera is to capture some scene in real-time.
-To accomplish this, the camera must set a distinct resolution for the visual quality, a frame rate to determine how often
+To accomplish this, the camera must set a distinct values such as resolution, frame rate, and pixel bit depth.

 - **Resolution:** Determines the visual quality.
 Higher resolution provides detail but increases data rates and processing load.
-Typical resolutions with modern cameras fall in the range of 720p, 1080p, 2k, 4k.
+Resolution can also be square or landscape, depending on the shape of the camera's sensor.
+Typical resolutions with modern video cameras include 720p, 1080p, 2k, and 4k.

 - **Frame Rate (FPS):** The measurement of how often a camera captures a single image.
 Video is created by stitching together this series of images.
 Higher FPS reduces motion blur and improves real-time tracking but increases bandwidth and processing demand.

 - **Bit Depth:** The amount of bits used to store a single pixel's color value.
 Higher bit depth improves color accuracy but increases data size.

 ### Rolling Shutters vs. Global Shutters

 The shutter is a core concept for understanding cameras.
 In a classic film camera, the shutter is a physical window that opens and closes, exposing the film to incoming light.

-While industrial video cameras, may not have a physical shutter, they do maintain the concept of sampling the camera's light sensors at a given interval.
+While industrial video cameras may not have a physical shutter, they do maintain the concept of sampling the camera's light sensors at a given interval.
 Light is accumulated by the camera's sensors for a given duration, then the value is reset based on exposure time.

 There are two main types of shutters in industrial cameras, and each significantly impacts the outcome of the image capture: